 The primary reports I tend to focus on are:

-These are simple questions, however you would be surprised by how little people keep tabs on whether their traffic is increasing or decreasing.
+How much traffic are you getting from organic search?
+Is that going up, or going down, over time?
+These are simple questions; however, you would be surprised by how little people keep tabs on whether their traffic is increasing or decreasing.

 Measuring organic traffic is fine, but I like to know which pages are getting traffic and how that changes over time too.

-Fortunately that is fairly easy to find in Google Analytics as well.
+Fortunately, that is fairly easy to find in Google Analytics as well.

-Its is far more interesting to see which pages are getting the most organic traffic, as well as whether the pages you created/optimized are getting more traffic over time.
+It is far more interesting to see which pages are getting the most organic traffic, as well as whether the pages you created/optimized are getting more traffic over time.

 These are key questions that can easily be answered by viewing your top organic pages and their performance.

 Lastly, and arguably the most important—what actions are people taking on your website and how many of them are driven via organic search?

 How many subscribers are you getting?
 How do those subscribers become leads?
 Is SEO driving any real customer growth?
 These are all questions that can be answered by proper event tracking.

 I like to use it for the following: